UnitedEffects/ueauth/README.md

         * passwordless
         * error
         * success
+        * logout
+* figure out how logout flows will work
 * Write high risk area Tests!!!!
 * translate oidc errors to local format in the oidc post middleware
     * You can probably do this with a try catch on the route